mrmlnc/fast-glob/README.md

 console.log(entries2); // ['_a.scss', '_b.scss']
 ```

-**TypeScript Example**

-If you are using TypeScript, you probably want to specify your own type of the returned array.
+If you are using **TypeScript**, you probably want to specify your own type of the returned array.

 ```ts
 import * as fg from 'fast-glob';